Q. What degree(s) and experience do I need in order to apply?

 A. Gateway PhD program applicants must have a relevant research master’s degree, with first or second-class standing (GPA 3.5 minimum) from a recognized institution.
 Applicants must also demonstrate past experience or engagement with research.
-This is normally achieved through the research master’s degree or a master’s degree with a research component equivalent to one-third of the course credits, as well as research experience demonstrated in peer reviewed publications and scholarly conference presentations.
+This is typically achieved through the research master’s degree (such as with a thesis) or a master’s degree with a research component equivalent to one-third of the course credits, as well as research experience demonstrated in peer reviewed publications and scholarly conference presentations.

-A. No. Officially all of the credits count toward the successful completion and defense of the dissertation.
-There are no specific courses although the Gateway program has added requirements for seminar presentations, webcasts, and collaborative research and publishing.
+A. No. Officially all of the credits count toward the successful completion and defense of the thesis.
+There are certain required courses at the start of the program; in addition, the Gateway PhD program has requirements for seminar presentations, webcasts, and collaborative research and publishing.

 A. Students are able and occasionally encouraged to take courses elsewhere.
 However, course credit cannot be transferred into the program.

-A. The program is mostly done online, with one week of required residency each year.
-There is no need to move or quit your job, you can do the program on a part-time basis.
+A. The program is mostly done online, with one week of required residency for an annual research workshop each year.
+There is no need to move or quit your job; you can do the program on a part-time basis.

-A. This PhD is research focused, with independent study under faculty supervision.
-Most of your work will be done in virtual learning environments, with lots of interaction with faculty supervisors and your peers, the other PhD students.
-You will have individual meetings with your Supervising team – their frequency and contact mode depend on you and your supervisors.
-There are monthly 2-hour meetings, a short virtual residency in winter, and the one-week in-person residency in the summer, held in San Jose.
-In these meetings you share work, ask questions, do joint reading discussions, give feedback, and engage and learn together on a regular basis.
+A. The Gateway PhD program is research focused, with independent study under faculty supervision.
+Most of your work will be done in virtual learning environments, with a lot of interaction with faculty supervisors and your peers, the other PhD students.
+You will have individual meetings with your supervising team – the frequency and contact mode depend on you and your supervisors.
+There are monthly 2-hour virtual meetings, a virtual residency (typically in March), and the one-week in-person research workshop in the summer held in San Jose, California.
+Students are required to participate in all meetings and are responsible for their own travel and lodging expenses.

 A. The American Library Association does not accredit PhD programs.
 There are no equivalent accreditation processes for PhD programs.

-- Q. What is a PhD good for?
+Q. What is a PhD degree good for?

-A. It prepares individuals for research, faculty, and leadership positions in information science.
+A. The PhD degree prepares individuals for research, faculty, and leadership positions in information science.
 The importance of the PhD depends a lot on the environment you plan to work in.
 A PhD is not a professional degree; it is a research degree.
-It is a sign of your intellectual ability and accomplishments.
-Our current Gateway PhD students have a variety of goals for their use of a PhD:
+Our current Gateway PhD students have a variety of goals for their use of a PhD degree:

-A. It might be the biggest commitment you will ever make except for having children.
+A. It might be the biggest commitment you will ever make.
 Timing is key.
 It will take an immense chunk out of your life, so you have to think of what else is going on in your life (e.g., family responsibilities, work commitments, etc.).
 Is now the right time to do your PhD?
-Talk to your partner/spouse, make contact with iSchool faculty, and ask them about their timing for earning their own PhDs.
+Talk to your partner/spouse, make contact with iSchool faculty members and ask them about their timing for earning their own PhDs.
 Don’t do it for the end result – the PhD.
 Only do it if you can love the process.
 Working on a PhD pushes you out of your comfort zone, but it can be fun.
 You need to enjoy creative thinking and writing, and you need to be able to do both independently, without weekly deadlines to keep you on target.
-Designing a research plan is a creative activity; it is not like looking things up in a library.
-Writing a dissertation is writing a book-length, scientific document.
-If you don’t have a passion for research and for writing, you’ll hate the biggest and most interesting part of your doctoral study.
+Developing a research proposal is both creative and rigorous; it is not like looking things up in a library.
+To undertake a research degree you must have a passion for the topic and for furthering knowledge in that area.